Bubishi – The classic manual of combat.

 The Bubishi is a classical Chinese martial arts manual that holds significant importance in the realm of Okinawan martial arts.
 It serves as a fundamental text that encompasses various aspects of martial arts theory, technique, and philosophy.
 While the exact origins of the Bubishi remain somewhat unclear, it is widely believed to have originated in China and later made its way to Okinawa.

 The Bubishi’s precise origins can be traced back to the Ming dynasty in China, which spanned from the 14th to the 17th century.
 During this period, there was a considerable exchange between China and the Ryukyu Kingdom, which is the present-day Okinawa Prefecture in Japan.
-It is believed that the Bubishi was brought to Okinawa by Chinese sailors, merchants, or emissaries who travelled to the island.
+It is believed that the Bubishi was brought to Okinawa by Chinese sailors, merchants, or emissaries who traveled to the island.

 Once it arrived in Okinawa, the Bubishi served as a valuable resource for martial artists who sought to deepen their understanding of combat techniques and strategy.
 The manual covers a wide range of topics, including strikes, kicks, throws, joint locks, pressure points, and vital targets.
 Additionally, it delves into principles of breathing, meditation, philosophy, and the development of a warrior’s mindset.